eclipse-sumo/sumo/docs/web/docs/Tutorials/CityMobil.md

 for the new version only `createNetTaxi.py` is relevant.

 This tutorial explains how to build such a scenario programmatically by generating all input files with a (python) script we call `createNetTaxi.py`.
-The easiest way of following it is probably to read the existing code side by side with this tutorial since not every line wil be covered here.
+The easiest way of the following is probably to read the existing code side by side with this tutorial since not every line wil be covered here.
 Some basic knowledge of Python is assumed.

-Most parameters for the application (including the paths to the executables) are in constants.py and can be easily adapted there to modify the scenario.
+Most parameters for the application (including the paths to the executables) are in `constants.py` and can be easily adapted there to modify the scenario.
 These parameters are written in ALL_CAPS below.

 At the start of our script we will import those constants as well as modifying the